thesadru/genshin.py/docs/authentication.md

 To get your authkey manually from other platforms, you can use any of these approaches:

 - PC
-    - Open Paimon menu
+    - Open the Paimon menu
     - Click Feedback
     - Wait for it to load, and a feedback page should open
     - Copy the link
 - Android
-    - Open Paimon menu
+    - Open the Paimon menu
     - Click Feedback
     - Wait for it to load, and a feedback page should open
     - Turn off your Wi-Fi